Spice Storage Guide: Science-Backed Methods for Long-Lasting Flavor

 Conclusion

 Proper spice storage is a simple yet crucial kitchen practice that preserves flavor and saves money.
-By following these science-backed storage methods, you'll ensure your spices remain potent and flavorful for longer.
+By following these science-backed storage methods and understanding their historical evolution and contextual limitations, you'll ensure your spices remain potent and flavorful for longer.
 Remember to regularly test your spices for freshness and replace them when needed to elevate every dish you create.

 Sophie Dubois